MarSanchez2010/44585C---HSI-Chorus/README.md

-This repository contains the official codebase and documentation for Team 44585A's 2025–2026 VEX Robotics project, “HSI Echo.”
+This repository contains the official codebase and documentation for Team 44585C's 2025–2026 VEX Robotics project, “HSI Chorus.”
 It includes autonomous routines, driver control logic, and subsystem integration for competition use.